Vector Security and Blue by ADT (now ADT Self Setup)

-What is the difference between Vector Security and Blue by ADT?
+What is the difference between Vector Security and ADT Self Setup?

-Vector Security and Blue by ADT both offer a wide range of products and services for homeowners.
+Vector Security and ADT Self Setup both offer a wide range of products and services for homeowners.
 Vector has a more limited availability area compared to ADT, which is one of the most well-known and most used security companies in America.
 However, Vector’s payment plans can be a big selling point for many individuals who can’t put down as much money upfront.

 Vector Security offers home security packages in the Eastern United States.
 Its packages are priced at a monthly rate, and monitoring and installation are wrapped into the cost.
 With Vector, you get access to more products per package than with some competitors, but its smart-home offerings are pretty limited.